 - In the Geoprocessing pane, search for and choose Optimized Hot Spot Analysis (Spatial Statistics Tools).

-- For Input Features, choose Mortality Rate Ratio, and name the Output Mortality_Hot_Spots.
+- For Input Features, choose Mortality Rate Ratio.

-- For Analysis Field, choose Mortality Rate Ratio and click Run.
+- For Analysis Field, choose Mortality Rate Ratio.

 The Hot Spot Analysis tool finds statistically significant clusters of high and low values.
-Using the Getis-Ord Gi* statistic (pronounced G-i-star), the tool identifies statistically significant hot and cold spot areas.
-Hot spots, clusters of counties where black women are dying at higher rates than white women, are shown in bright red.
-Cold spots, clusters of counties where black and white women are dying at similar rates from breast cancer, are shown in blue.
+The tool uses the Getis-Ord Gi* statistic (pronounced G-i-star) to identify statistically significant hot and cold spot areas.
+The hot spots indicating clusters of counties where the breast cancer mortality rate for Black women is higher than the mortality rate for White women are shown in bright red.
+Cold spots, which are clusters of counties where breast cancer death rates for both Black and White women are similar, are shown in blue.